FOSSEE/st-scripts/getting-started-with-functions/script.rst

     f(1)
     f(2)

-Yes, it returned 1 and 2 respectively.
-And now let us see what we did, we wrote two lines.
-The first line ``def f(x)`` is used to define the name and the parameters to the function. ``def`` is a keyword and ``f`` is the name of the function and ``x`` the parameter of the function.
+Yes, it returned 1 and 4 respectively.
+And now let us see what we did.
+We wrote two lines: The first line ``def f(x)`` is used to define the name and the parameters to the function and the second line is used to fix what the function is supposed to return. ``def`` is a keyword and ``f`` is the name of the function and ``x`` the parameter of the function.